Natural Dye Plants

 We believe the next challenge for us as a society is to ask the same questions about the clothing and home fabric items we consume.
 What we’ve learned about the real costs of fast food — from animal welfare issues, worker’s rights, pesticides/antibiotic misuse, and transportation pollution — to the health of the consumer, can be asked about the clothing we wear.

-A $5 T-shirt from a big box store conceals just as many costs as that burger.
+A $5 T-shirt from a big box store conceals just as many costs as that fast food burger.
 Cotton that’s not grown organically uses one of the highest levels of pesticides of any crop grown.
 Chemical dyes have killed off all life in some rivers in China.
 The quality of life of folks working in sweat shops is well documented.
 We know about food miles, what about fiber miles?
 And think about putting these toxic dyes and fabric treatments on the biggest breathing organ of your body — your skin.
 Clearly, it’s time to bring these processes back home so we can learn about how to reorganize our wardrobes for the better of all on this planet.